-When you go under 50 grams per day then you're going to have to eliminate most fruits from your diet, although you can have berries in small amounts.
+When you go under 50 grams per day, you're going to have to eliminate most fruits from your diet, although you can have berries in small amounts.

-If that doesn't work either, going under 20 grams temporarily can work... eating just protein, healthy fats and leafy green vegetables.
+If that doesn't work either, going under 20 grams temporarily can work.
+Then you are eating just protein, healthy fats and leafy green vegetables.

 To make sure that you're really eating low-carb, get yourself a free online nutrition tracker and log your food intake for a while.

-Bottom Line: If you are carb sensitive, then you may want to temporarily eliminate fruits and eat less than 50 grams of carbs per day.
+Summary If you are carb sensitive, you may want to temporarily eliminate all high-carb foods and eat less than 50 grams of carbs per day.

 Unfortunately, it isn't always enough to just eat healthy and exercise.

-We need to make sure that our bodies are functioning optimally and that our hormonal environment is favorable.
+You need to make sure that your body is functioning optimally and that your hormonal environment is favorable.

 Being stressed all the time keeps the body in a constant state of "fight or flight" — with elevated levels of stress hormones like cortisol.

 If you want to cut back on stress, try meditation and deep breathing exercises.
-Cut back on distractions like Facebook and news media, read more books instead.
+Cut back on distractions like online news, and read more books instead.

 A low-carb diet is about more than just lowering your intake of carbs.